-Cap components attach to two nodes, unlike corner components (see p.
-138), which attach to a single node.
+Cap components attach to two nodes.
+This is in contrast to corner components (see p.
+137), which attach to a single node.
 The two nodes need to be next to each other on the same path.
 Use cap components for spurs, terminals, flag serifs, and other shapes that appear at the end of strokes.